Billy Eichner Is Ready to Use His Indoor Voice (Exclusive)

 I’ve just asked Billy Eichner if he feels the need to yell more these days.
 His hit series, Billy on the Street, is returning for its fourth season, now on TruTV, and every clip of him yelling at a celebrity or random New York City pedestrian seems to instantly go viral.

-“No, I never go into it saying I have to scream more,” he tells ET thoughtfully, sitting in a conference room in Funny or Die’s industrial-style offices.
+“No, I never go into it saying I have to scream more,” he tells ET thoughtfully, seated in a conference room in Funny or Die’s industrial-style offices.
 (Fun fact: Oprah’s production offices are right next door!)
 “If anything, I kind of operate from the position of, ‘Give people a little bit of what they want, but not everything that they want.’
 Sort of force them to deal with other things that they didn’t know they wanted.”

 The 37-year-old says he took this philosophy from one of his personal favorites: Madonna.
 “Which sometimes blows up in her face a lot, but ultimately I think is interesting,” he adds.
 “If I’m screaming at someone, it’s because I think they’re an idiot — or me, in character, thinks they’re an idiot — and there’s a reason to scream.
 I only scream if screaming is deserved.
 You have to earn the screaming on the show.”